The Multi Wii Copter Team 34 Flight Safety Commandments

 The original page is here: http://www.carbonbird.com/pages/multiwiicopter-wiki

-If you don’t understand, don’t care or cant carry these procedures out to there fullest your not a pilot.
+If you don’t understand, don’t care or can’t carry these procedures out to their fullest your not a pilot.

 • Keep your PROPS OFF – not installed – until you are fully conversant/understand in full the functions of your Tx including Switches/Modes, Center Points and calibration, the arm and disarm procedures – realize that for a noob skipping or out-of-order set-up steps or moving sticks, or jumping to assumptions can cause injury – PROPS may start at anytime without warning.
 Never install props prior to calibration of the ESC and testing the gyro orientation, and arm/disarm testing of the board – YOU are responsible – make sure your actions and your Copter are safe.
 Never ASSUME the props will not start – removing the props removes the risk until you have rehearsed it several times.